 “I was at a little CSA farm,” says Randy, 46.
 “A couple had just moved to town and they were part of the farm as well.
 The owner of the farm was like ‘Hey Randy, you should go meet Gabe.
 He just moved here from Michigan.
 He’s a home-brewer.’
 And I went running across the field like ‘Gabe!
 Gabe!
 You brew!’”

 “Gabe” was a schoolteacher named Gabe Meerts.
-Randy caught him, and the Milltown Mashers began.
+Randy caught him, and a homebrew club called the Milltown Mashers was born.
 Randy says the club is 25-30 members (and a wonderful slogan) strong today, but the first meeting was held in Meerts’ basement with a five-person roll call toward the end of 2011.

 As word spread and the Mashers’ ranks grew, so too did the craft beer presence in the Twin Cities.
 The Surly Bill passed in May 2011, allowing breweries to sell pints of beer on-site.
 New breweries were starting to pop up, and yeah: you could say a few more were on the way.